stackabletech/kafka-operator/README.md

 This operator is written by [Stackable](https://www.stackable.tech) in Rust.

-It uses kube-rs to talk to Kubernetes.
+This operator uses [kube.rs](https://kube.rs/) to interact with the Kubernetes control plane.

 We test it [extensively](https://ci.stackable.tech/) using [Kuttl](https://kuttl.dev/)-powered integration tests on managed Kubernetes of multiple cloud platforms and our own bare-metal clusters.